 The Klamath River is the second largest river in California.
 The river flows 263 miles from southern Oregon to the Pacific Ocean at Klamath Beach, California.
-The river drains 15,800 square miles as it flows through the Cascade Mountain range.
+Its basin watershed is larger than nine states, draining 15,751 square miles as it flows through the Cascade Mountain range.

 Mankind has lived along this river for 7,000 years.
 Early inhabitants included members of the Klamath, Modoc, Karuk, Hoopa and Yurok tribes.
 European settlement brought gold miners and loggers who have been mainly replaced by farmers, ranchers and tourists.

-The river is world famous for its Chinook (King) Salmon fishing and also offers steelhead trout, rainbow trout, sturgeon, red tail perch.
+The river is world famous for its Chinook (King) Salmon fishing and also offers steelhead, rainbow trout, sturgeon, red tail perch.

 Common visitors to the area include seals and sea lions, whales and thousands of shore birds, osprey and eagles.